vladcalin/gemstone/docs/index.rst

     You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pymicroservice's documentation!
+Welcome to gemstone's documentation!
 ==========================================

-The **pymicroservice** library aims to provide an easy way to develop simple, understandable and scalable HTTP APIs by using the asynchronous features of Python by using `Tornado <http://www.tornadoweb.org/en/stable/>`_ .
+The **gemstone** library aims to provide an easy way to develop simple, understandable and scalable HTTP APIs by using the asynchronous features of Python by using `Tornado <http://www.tornadoweb.org/en/stable/>`_ .